with Jeremy Westcott –

-We need to come into forgiveness so that then we can be cleansed and then transformed.
+We need to lay hold of forgiveness (and live in the good of it), so that we can be cleansed and then transformed.

-knowing that you were not redeemed with perishable things like silver or gold from your futile way of life inherited from your forefathers, 19 but with precious blood, as of a lamb unblemished and spotless, the blood of Christ (1 Peter 1:18).
+…knowing that you were not redeemed with perishable things like silver or gold from your futile way of life inherited from your forefathers, but with precious blood, as of a lamb unblemished and spotless, the blood of Christ (1 Peter 1:18-19).

 Consider yourselves dead

 We have been bought back (redeemed) from slavery and exile into relationship with God.
 When we are baptised in Christ, we are baptised into what he did on the cross, and we reckon ourselves dead.
 That deals with the sinful nature.